-The following was written by RDI consultant, Bimal Rai and was originally published in 2012.
+The following was written by RDI® consultant Bimal Rai and was originally published in 2012.

 It is a typical day at home and you have decided that you are going to get your child to help you with the laundry.
 The washing machine has finished its cycle and you have planned for your child to help you take the clothes out of the washing machine.
 Your child holds a basket and while you drop the clothes in one at a time, you are counting as you go along.
 Occasionally you may decide to hold a piece of clothing up and look at it while you share and exchange excited looks and glances with your child.
 You may decide to change roles where you adopt a simple sender receiver framing where you are now giving her/him the clothing to place into the basket.

 What you have effectively done is carried out an interaction with your child through the establishment of a regulatory pattern.
 A regulatory pattern is a predictable sequence within an interaction.
-While it is central to what we do with our families on the RDI® program who have a child on the autism spectrum, the effectiveness of creating patterns and their purpose seem to benefit those with other difficulties too, i.e. ADHD, attachment issues, emotional regulation problems, etc..
-Children with such challenges often have a certain amount of difficulty making sense of patterns in the environment.
+While it is central to what we do with our families on the RDI® program who have a child on the autism spectrum, the effectiveness of creating patterns and their purpose seem to benefit those with other difficulties too, i.e. ADHD, attachment issues, emotional regulation problems, etc. Children with such challenges often have a certain amount of difficulty making sense of patterns in the environment.
 We make sense of our world by organizing physical, visual, auditory, emotional and even cognitive patterns.
 Children who have a hard time understanding patterns will experience significant difficulties in coming up with coping or approach strategies for all types of situations (i.e. information, people, problems, etc.).

-Regulatory patterns form the basis of what we try and establish with the work that we do with our families.
+Regulatory patterns form the basis of what we try to establish with the work that we do with our families.
 But it is not about routinely instructing or telling the child what to do where this baseline pattern is concerned.
 There are many elements that need to be factored in while a family attempts to establish a pattern.

 Another aspect which is just as important is that it allows the Parent Guide to spotlight certain elements in the interaction that is crucial to the child.
 For example, in the aforementioned laundry activity it means being deliberate about the clothing that you take out and not rushing through to get the activity done.

 By slowly imbedding challenges within the pattern it allows the pattern to become dynamic rather than a static experience.
 For example, changing the number of clothing items given, dropping a particular item on the floor, offering choices to the child as to what to place in the basket.

-This would entail, the Parent Guide ensuring that the child does not disengage or run away, or that the child is not trying to accelerate the pace by grabbing.
+This would entail the Parent Guide ensuring that the child does not disengage or run away, or that the child is not trying to accelerate the pace by grabbing.

 For example, through the use of your communication, you may present a clothing item and amplify your broadband communication to indicate that the item has not been washed adequately.